Teeth On the Move: All About Relapse & Retainers

 Our teeth are on the move.
 Many post-orthodontic patients fall victim to “orthodontic relapse,” a phenomenon that causes teeth to slowly shift out of alignment following treatment.
 Frustratingly, relapse calls for another round of orthodontics to correct.
 Tooth movement once braces are removed may involve a number of factors, ranging from genetics to habitual teeth grinding.
 That’s why retention is vital to enjoying a gorgeous smile that lasts a lifetime.

-Kenilworth area orthodontist Dr. Michael Stosich at iDentity Orthodontics stands at the forefront of orthodontic tooth movement biology research.
-Stosich, who recently published a series discussing the biology of tooth movement in Orthodontic Practice US, urges patients to wear retainers according to his guidance.
+Kenilworth area orthodontist Dr. Sara Spector at iDentity Orthodontics stands at the forefront of orthodontic tooth movement biology research.
+Stosich, who recently published a series discussing the biology of tooth movement in Orthodontic Practice US, urges patients to wear retainers according to her guidance.

-“Periodontal tissues require time, usually about one year, to reorganize and solidify after treatment,” says Dr. Stosich.
+“Periodontal tissues require time, usually about one year, to reorganize and solidify after treatment,” says Dr. Spector.
 “The bone and tissues need to adjust to the new position of teeth.
-Retainers facilitate this adjustment and protect teeth from forces that contribute to relapse in the future.”
+Retainers facilitate ther adjustment and protect teeth from forces that contribute to relapse in the future.”

 Reasons for relapse